Who wrote the works of William Shakespeare?

 Navigate through the SARC website where you will find information on conferences and other events, news of SARC research services for scholars and books relevant to the Shakespeare Authorship Question.
 Also available are authorship articles and addresses, as well as links to the websites of various Oxfordian, Marlovian, Baconian and other Shakespeare authorship organizations in the United States and the United Kingdom.

 Join as a SARC Associate or Life Scholar with the special benefit of access to valuable online databases that are the repositories of thousands of scholarly publications and related resources that are so needful to those who wish to pursue the Shakespeare Authorship Inquiry - publications and resources often only available, in less ambitious programs, to on-site students.

-For more information on the annual conference, seminars, or Shakespeare authorship studies in general, contact the Centre's Director, Prof. Daniel Wright, at email@example.com
+For more information on the annual conference, seminars or Shakespeare authorship studies in general, contact the Centre's interim director: email@example.com